Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 However, we don’t believe that’s true at all.
 Many of the “new business” costs you see in these types of searches are unnecessary.
 In many cases, you can trim away thousands of dollars in expenses right off the bat.

-Principle #1: Trim the Fat
+Principle #1: Avoid the Shiny Objects

 When people build businesses, they tend to focus on the wrong things.
 To be honest, you don’t really need: